postmanlabs/labs-docs/v6/postman/scripts/test_examples.md

 The older style of writing Postman tests relies on setting values for the special `tests` object.
 You can set a descriptive key for an element in the object and then say if it's true or false.
 For example, `tests["Body contains user_id"] = responsebody.has("user_id");` will check whether the response body contains the `user_id` string.

 You can add as many keys as needed, depending on how many things you want to test for.
-Under the **Tests** tab under the response viewer, you can view your test results.
+You can view your test results in the response viewer under the **Tests** tab.
 The tab header shows how many tests passed, and the keys that you set in the tests variable are listed here.
 If the value evaluates to true, the test passed.

 **Setting an environment variable**
 ```js